andrewharvey/srtm-stylesheets/README.md

 # About
-This package contains a set of shell scripts for working with NASA SRTM DEM data, gdaldem based stylesheets for creating shaded relief maps, Mapnik stylesheets for making contours maps, and TileStache configuration for sandwich the shaded relief and contour maps.
+This package contains a set of shell scripts for working with NASA SRTM DEM data, gdaldem based stylesheets for creating shaded relief maps, Mapnik stylesheets for making contours maps, and a TileStache configuration for sandwiching the shaded relief and contour maps.

 ![SRTM3 Hillshaded, Color Relief Contour Map](//andrewharvey4.files.wordpress.com/2012/10/srtm3-1.png)